What is ColdCard?

 Hardware wallets are designed to be unhackable.
 They keep your cryptocurrency safe because every transaction must be approved by physically pushing a button on the device.
-Theoretically, you should be able to plug your hardware wallet into a virus infested computer without much risk to your funds.
+You should be able to plug your hardware wallet into a virus infested computer without much risk to your funds.

 Hardware wallets are also convenient in that they make it much simpler to back up your crypto holdings.
 Instead of having to write down and copy seed phrases for a bunch of different crypto wallets, it’s possible to write down the seed phrase for just the hardware wallet and then restore all of the other crypto wallets loaded on that device.